The National Underground Railroad Freedom Center hosts a variety of traveling exhibitions throughout the year. Here’s

 WE WHO BELIEVE IN FREEDOM

 The artists of Women of Color Quilters Network produced works reflecting social commentary on the Civil Rights Movement and issues of race in America.

 MANDELA: THE JOURNEY TO UBUNTU

-MANDELA: THE JOURNEY TO UBUNTU is in partnership with South African documentary photographer Matthew Willman - who was commissioned by The Nelson Mandela Foundation during the last ten years of Mandela’s life.
+South African documentary photographer Matthew Willman documents the last ten years of Mandela’s life.

 Confederate Currency: The Color of Money